 Puke football?
 Not when you think of these players.
 We've picked one from each county in Ulster.
 Feel free to suggest alternatives in each.

 Tyrone: Brian McGuigan

 Watching McGuigan at the peak of his powers felt almost sinful.
 He was the pivot of the All-Ireland winning team of 2003 and fed Canavan and Mulligan throughout that campaign.
-McGuigan played a key role in Tyrone's 2005 All-Ireland success - when Stephen O'Neill was making defenders cry - and came back from a terrible leg break and a gruesome eye injury to play throughout their 2008 All-Ireland winning campaign, with Sean Cavanagh now fulfilling the role of 'receiver'.
+McGuigan played a key role in Tyrone's 2005 All-Ireland success - when Stephen O'Neill was making defenders cry - and came back from a terrible leg break and a gruesome eye injury to play throughout their 2008 All-Ireland winning campaign.

 Down: Martin Clarke

 It still seems incredible that Down reached an All-Ireland final in 2010, and it was the year that Down fans rejoiced and were glad, for they finally saw the player they had dreamed of when Clarke was younger.
 He helped take a fairly small school, St Louis' Kilkeel (with an admittedly strong panel), to two MacRory Cup finals before being key to Down's minor All-Ireland success of 2005 (see below).
 In 2010, socks pulled up to his knees, Clarke looked every inch the supreme playmaker as Down came painfully close to Sam Maguire.

 The effortless free-taking.
 The inch-perfect passes.
 The languid running style.
 Many a Monaghan fan spent nights lying awake, dreaming of the Finlay-Tommy Freeman combination up front.
 In the end, it was Conor McManus who Finlay fed as Monaghan won their first Ulster title since 1988.
 Either way, he was the key conduit for Monaghan.